cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 > because a library pays to use them.
 > Google and other search engines operate on different
 > revenue models, like serving ads, to pay for locating **free** content on the web.
+> Google and other search engines do not provide access to **non-free** content on the web.

 Information retrieval (search) in databases works similarly and differently than it does with the web.